Historic Notes

 - In 1873, the North Hartland stage coach route to the rail station was established.
 It ran six days a week.

-- In 1875, the railroad from White River Jucntion to Woodstock was established.
+- In 1875, the railroad from White River Junction to Woodstock was established.
 It ran continuously until 1932.

 - Until 1898, the Springfield stage coach route ran three times per week.